Cloud Infrastructure Entitlement Management (CIEM) Explained

 • Other cloud accounts

-In an environment with hundreds of resources or more, coupled with potentially hundreds or thousands of entities requiring access to some resources but not others, the need for clarity in access management is tremendous.
-Especially if enterprises err on the side of over-permissioning, those enterprises need a clear understanding of what entities have more privileges than they ought to.
-That clarity will allow them to rein in excessive permissions and reduce the risk of a security breach.
+In an environment with hundreds of resources or more — coupled with potentially hundreds or thousands of entities requiring access to some resources but not others — the need for clarity in access management is tremendous.
+CIEM provides centralized visibility into all cloud entitlements, which improves identity management and helps prevent identity-based attacks.

 Many enterprises adopt a multi-cloud approach, choosing to host their resources in different clouds because of cost, availability, or other factors.
 AWS, Azure, and GCP each have different approaches to IAM, as does every other cloud provider.
 This leaves enterprises without a single, unified approach to managing permissions across all of their cloud resources.
-Instead, they need to parcel out and coordinate multiple approaches for multiple cloud providers.
+With a CIEM solution, IT teams can easily manage entitlements across multi-cloud environments.

 Download Now

 The traditional IAM approach in static cloud environments is insufficient when applied to today’s dynamic, multi-cloud environments.
-In addition, a manual approach applied at the scale of today’s environments—with potentially thousands of resources and even more entities needing access to those resources—is untenable and would result in unintentionally excessive permissions, leading to a high risk of a security breach.
+In addition, a manual approach applied at the scale of today’s environments — with potentially thousands of resources and even more entities needing access to those resources — is untenable and results in unintentionally excessive permissions, leading to a high risk of a security breach.
+That’s where a strong CIEM solution comes into play.

-Learn the CrowdStrike Cloud Security approach for access management and security posture with Falcon Cloud Security.
+Learn about CrowdStrike’s cloud security approach for access management and security posture with Falcon Cloud Security.
+Watch: Endpoint Detection and Response (EDR): Choosing the right solution

 GET TO KNOW THE AUTHOR